 a hammock (one of these light models as found everywhere in Asia)

-Shampoo, conditioner, shower gel, toothpaste, moisturizer, sunscreen, etc. Before, I took them in small quantities in small bottles for the arrival, because I often bought my toiletries on the spot to gain weight in luggage.
-From now on, I use biodegradable products to pollute the least possible and as it is not easy to find on a trip, I take the necessary quantity with me.
-I recently switched to shampoo as a solid soap, very convenient.
+Shampoo, conditioner, shower gel or soap, toothpaste, moisturiser, sunscreen, etc. Before, I used to take them in minimal quantities in small bottles for the arrival, because I often bought my toiletries on the spot to save weight in my luggage.
+Now, I use biodegradable products to pollute as little as possible and since they are not easily found when travelling, I take the necessary quantity with me.

 Toothbrush, hairbrush, hair elastics, tweezers, razor, etc.

-➡️ Special girls: whether you are tampons, cup or towels, it is better to think about carrying your hygiene protection, we are not sure to find everywhere, especially tampons ...
+Girls' special: whether you are tampons, cups or pads, it is better to think about taking your sanitary protection with you, we are not sure to find the solution we prefer everywhere, especially tampons .

 So I'm happy here to give common sense advice, for small problems on the trip, not for serious situations.
 These tips obviously can not replace a medical opinion.
 But given the exorbitant price of some drugs (which often will not be used), the best is to take with you only enough to treat small disorders and small sores.